Angel-125/Pathfinder/GameData/WildBlueIndustries/Buffalo/Readme.txt

 ---REVISION HISTORY---

+2.0.7
+- Made it easier to climb into the roof of the crewed parts.
+- Recompiled Kerbal Actuators.

 2.0.6
 - Minor update to consolidate RPM/ASET ModuleManager patches into one file.
 - VTOL Manager has improved hover management during low framerate conditions.